At a Glance

 ID# 1480 | Last Updated: Wednesday, September 2, 2020

-With the goal of broadening the base of Americans studying and mastering critical languages and to build relationships between the people of the United States and other countries, this scholarship provides fully funded intensive language study during the summer to a diverse group of students from across the United States at every level of language learning.
+With the goal of broadening the base of Americans studying and mastering languages critical to national security and economic prosperity, this scholarship provides fully funded intensive language study during the summer to a diverse group of students from across the United States at every level of language learning.

 NOTE: Applications must be submitted directly to the Critical Language Scholarship Program, not the Center for Global Initiatives.

 The Critical Language Scholarship is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

-The fifteen CLS languages are: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.
+The fifteen CLS languages are: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish and Urdu.
 Please note that participants in the CLS Program are not required to have any experience studying critical languages for most languages.
-Arabic, Chinese, Korean, Russian and Japanese institutes have language prerequisites, which can be found on the CLS website.
+Arabic, Chinese, Korean, Russian, Japanese and Portuguese institutes have language prerequisites, which can be found on the CLS website.

 There is no service requirement for CLS Alumni after the program.
-However, participants are expected to continue their language study beyond the scholarship period and later apply their critical language skills in their professional careers.
+However, participants are expected to continue language study beyond the scholarship period and apply critical language skills in their professional careers.
 Participants are selected based on their commitment to language learning and plans to apply their language skills to their future academic or professional pursuits.
 [Please note that CLS is an intensive group-based language program.]

 There is a wide variety of support available to you as a UNC applicant to CLS, even though you’ll be applying directly to the program.
 Below, please find a guide to help you find the best resource for your question.